mdkessler/starter-academic/content/home/accomplishments.md

 headless: true

 # turn on/off
-active = false  # Activate this widget? true/false
+active: false  # Activate this widget? true/false

 # Order that this section appears on the page.
 weight: 50